Our volunteers come from across Reading and are very much part of the fantastic support Launchpad gets from the town.

-Volunteering can also help develop new skills and boost confidence.
+It’s not just about doing good.
+Volunteering can help you develop new skills and boost your confidence.
 It gives you a chance to meet local people who you might never have met otherwise.
-And it’s incredibly satisfying and rewarding.
+And it’s immensely satisfying and highly rewarding.

 Volunteering can even open up new career opportunities and broaden your mind – and it really makes you feel like a part of something.

-Get in touch if you’d like to find out more by contacting Jonjo and Sharon by emailing firstname.lastname@example.org or telephone 0118 950 7656 and select option 4.
+Get in touch if you’d like to find out more about volunteering and student placements by emailing firstname.lastname@example.org or telephone 0118 950 7656 and select option 4.